-Fintech today has been added to your bookmarks.
+Fintech today has been saved

 Investment remains strong as startups mature